-Arriving in Dublin today, you'll have the opportunity to explore solo before joining your group.
+Arriving in Dublin today, you'll have an opportunity to explore solo before joining the group.
 In the afternoon, you may check in to your central hotel.
-From here, you can explore the city.
+Explore the city from here.
 The hotel is a short walk to Trinity College, Christchurch Cathedral and several other attractions.

 Check in and unwind at your hotel in the heart of Georgian Dublin, steps away from Merrion Square.
 The Davenport is one of Dublin’s most iconic luxury 4* hotels.

 This evening, we'll meet the group and our trip leader and guide for welcome drinks.
 Afterward, we'll head into the city for dinner at one of Dublin’s favorite restaurants.

 Your guide will lead you on a short walking tour of the capital city this morning before meeting a curator at The Little Museum of Dublin.
 This eclectic collection of artifacts showcases the city’s unique social and cultural heritage.
 It provides a great introduction to the real Dublin.

 We’ll make a pitstop for lunch at a traditional Irish pub.